 Third, lack of blood flow and sometimes, coordination.
 Some people will have problems with fingers and toes as their blood is less oxygenated and circulation seems to suffer.
 You might notice that your fingers are swollen or that they have a bluer tinge than normal.
 You might notice that you are stumbling a little as you hike.
 These are all clues that the altitude is playing with you.

 Fourth, lack of energy.
 The high altitude can drain you of any energy you have left.
 Sometimes a shot of caffeine (or the natural cocaine in coca tea or mateine in mate) can alleviate this.
 Locals swear by chocolate and we always hike with a couple of bars.
-Whether it is the sugar or the small amount of caffeine or just the placebo affect that helps, we’re not sure.
+Whether it is the sugar or the small amount of caffeine or just the placebo effect that helps, we’re not sure.
 But it has become a habit to break out the chocolate when the hiking gets tough.

 Fifth, euphoria.
 This is the high my husband tells me I am feeling and the truth is that it doesn’t feel like a bad thing at all.
-But it is important to be able to tell when that good feeling starts to affect good judgement.
-Altitude can be just like alcohol and affect the part of your brain that makes good decisions.
+But it is important to be able to tell when that good feeling starts to effect good judgement.
+Altitude can be just like alcohol and effect the part of your brain that makes good decisions.
 Keep an eye on your friends that seem particularly happy and if you yourself are feeling ready to conquer the world, just think twice about the next steps you take.
 And never, never hike alone on this mountain.
 Always hike with a friend.

 If you or a friend experience multiple symptoms, it is best to go back down the mountain.
 Everyone handles altitude differently and the same person can have a completely different reaction on different visits.
 Just play it safe so that you can come back and visit this gorgeous mountain again.